projectara/greybus-spec/source/special.rst

 using the Bootrom Protocol, the AP can connect to that CPort and download a firmware executable to the module.
 Bootrom protocol is deprecated for new designs requiring Firmware download to the Module.
+The :ref:`firmware-download-protocol` should be used for any new designs.

 .. _control-protocol: